 Alternatively, you can also use a simcard.
 You can BUY SIMCARD HERE Pick up at Bali Airport.

 HOW TO GET TO BALI FROM MANILA (PHILIPPINES)

-Several airlines fly from Manila to Bali, but some of them have a lay over at Singapore or Kuala Lumpur.
-Philippine Airlines has direct flights to Bali from Manila.
+Several airlines fly from Manila to Bali, but some of them have a lay over at Singapore or Kuala Lumpur, Malaysia.
+Philippine Airlines and Cebu Pacific have direct flights to Bali from Manila.